spencertipping/ni/doc/ni_by_example_2.md

 ###Developing Hadoop Streaming pipelines with checkpoints

-As of now, `ni` auto-generates the names for the Hadoop directories.
-The location of these directions
+As of now, `ni` auto-generates the names for the Hadoop directories, and these can be hard to remember off the top of your head.

 ###A Final Note on Hadoop Streaming Jobs
 There are a number of Haddop-specific issues that may make jobs that you can run on your machine not run on Hadoop.
 See the [optimization](optimization.md) docs or the [debugging](debugging.md) docs for more information.